-Coworking is a style of work that involves independent workers or teams sharing a work space, such as an office building.
+Coworking is a style of work that involves independent workers or teams sharing a work space, such as an office building or a repurposed warehouse.

 Unlike a more traditional office environment, the people using a coworking space are typically not all employed by the same organisation.

 Coworking is particularly attractive to startup founders and teams, contractors, freelancers, small business operators and sole traders.
 However, coworking spaces are also increasingly being used by larger organisations that recognise the many benefits of coworking.

 Some of the benefits of coworking include:

-- The flexibility to work where, when and how you want.
+- The flexibility to work where, when and how you want to.

 - Reduced operating costs (e.g. no expensive office leases).

-- Synergies from working near or with other business operators and staff.
+- Synergies from working near or with other organisations.